How to file a North Dakota annual report

 • Professional corporations and other statutorily "professional" entities

-You're exempt if you operate as a general partnership that has never registered another entity type, a sole proprietorship (unless you later formed an LLC or corporation), or an entity that has been formally dissolved, withdrawn, or merged out of North Dakota.
+You're exempt if you operate as a general partnership that has never registered another entity type, or as a sole proprietorship (unless you later formed an LLC or corporation).
+Entities that have been formally dissolved, withdrawn, or merged out of North Dakota are also exempt.

 North Dakota doesn't care who presses the "file" button, just that someone authorized does it.
 This could be an owner, officer, member, manager, your registered agent, attorney, accountant, or a third-party compliance service.